École d'architecture

 Jean Souviron

-Jean Souviron is an architect (ENSA Paris-Est, 2013), a civil engineer (ENPC, 2016) and holds a Ph.D. in architecture and urban planning (Université libre de Bruxelles, 2022).
-He is an associate professor and director of the Architecture of the Planetary Boundaries postgraduate programme.
+Jean Souviron is an architect (Ensa Paris-Est, 2013), a civil engineer (ENPC, 2016) and holds a doctorate in the art of building and urban planning (Université libre de Bruxelles, 2022).
+A lecturer in the theory and practice of architectural and urban design (TPCAU), he directs the post-master's programme Architecture des limites planétaires (ALP), which extends and renews the DPEA Architecture post-carbone (PoCa).

-Jean is also involved in undergraduate and graduate programmes, where his teaching focuses on the technologies, physical mechanisms, and social practices that shape indoor environments, with a broader perspective on climate and ecological issues.
-These themes are also central to his research, which explores 20th-century construction techniques and the ways in which they have shaped the relationship between societies and their environments, particularly in terms of comfort expectations.
-His work examines the ecological, social, and architectural impacts of energy and industrial policies by tracing the trajectories of building materials and products such as insulating glass.
-His approach brings together architectural and technological history, engineering sciences, and the environmental humanities.
+Jean is also involved in bachelor's and master's courses, where his teaching focuses on the techniques, physical mechanisms and social practices involved in the construction of interior environments, from a broader perspective of climate and ecological issues.
+These themes are also at the heart of his research into construction techniques in the 20th century and the way in which they have helped to shape the relationship between societies and their environment, as well as their expectations in terms of comfort.
+In particular, he examines the ecological, social and architectural impact of energy and industrial policies by tracing the trajectory of building materials and products such as insulating glass, combining the history of architecture and technology, engineering sciences and environmental humanities.

-Jean is a member of the OCS (ENSA Paris-Est research laboratory) and an Early-Career Fellow at the Collegium Helveticum in Zurich, where he conducts research in collaboration with the Institute for the History and Theory of Architecture (gta) and the Chair of Sustainable Construction at ETHZ.
-He is also a member of the editorial board of Les Cahiers: Journal for the Study of Architecture, Urbanism and Landscape.
+A member of the OCS research team at Ensa Paris-Est, Jean is also a visiting researcher at the Collegium Helveticum in Zurich, where he is continuing his work in collaboration with the Institute for the History and Theory of Architecture (gta) and the Chair of Sustainable Construction at ETHZ.
+He is a member of the editorial board of the Cahiers de la recherche architecturale, urbaine et paysagère (Craup).

 Enseignement